-Writers Forum also cooperates with other organisations to achieve particular aims e.g. recently with Space Studios and with Sound Practice Research Unit at Goldsmiths, University of London.
+Writers Forum also cooperates with other organisations to achieve particular aims e.g. in recent years with Space Studios and with Sound Practice Research Unit at Goldsmiths, University of London as well as with Foro de Escritores, our sister organisation in Chile.
 Sometimes we co-publish with other presses.
 In the past, we have co-published with Veer at Birkbeck College; but it seems unlikely that will happen again.
-We have ad hoc arrangements with No Press in Canada to bring out limited editions of selected texts due to be published by us.

 Those seeking programmes of action are referred to the Italian Futurists of one hundred years ago.
 Those wishing to promote their reputations are referred to publicists and media consultants.
 Please don’t ask us.

-If you are interested in poetry and in learning to improve their poetry by example, then we shall be pleased to see you.
+If you are interested in poetry and in learning to improve your poetry by example, then we shall be pleased to see you.